Title

 Recall the formal definition:

-R is a regular expression deciding language \(L(R) \subseteq \Sigma^*\) if one of the following holds:
+\(R\) is a regular expression deciding language \(L(R) \subseteq \Sigma^*\) if one of the following holds:

-1. \(R = a\) for some \(a \in \Sigma\).
+1. (base) \(R = a\) for some \(a \in \Sigma\).
 Then \(L(R) = \{a\}\).

-2. \(R = \emptystring\).
+2. (base) \(R = \emptystring\).
 Then \(L(R) = \{\emptystring\}\).

-3. \(R = \emptyset\).
+3. (base) \(R = \emptyset\).
 Then \(L(R) = \{\}\).

-4. \(R = (R_1) \cup (R_2)\) for \(R_1, R_2\) regexes.
+4. (inductive) \(R = (R_1) \cup (R_2)\) for regex’s \(R_1, R_2\).
 Then \(L(R) = L(R_1) \cup L(R_2)\).

-5. \(R = (R_1)(R_2)\) for \(R_1, R_2\) regexes.
+5. (inductive) \(R = (R_1)(R_2)\) for regex’s \(R_1, R_2\).
 Then \(L(R) = L(R_1) \circ L(R_2)\).

-6. \(R = (R_1)^*\) for \(R_1\) a regex.
+6. (inductive) \(R = (R_1)^*\) for a regex \(R_1\).
 Then \(L(R) = L(R_1)^*\).

 This inductive definition implies a “tree structure” that we can exploit to construct an NFA!

-Implementing Regexes with NFAs
+Implementing regex’s with NFAs

 Theorem: Any regex-decidable language is NFA-decidable.